• Home

 This is a super simple recipe.
 It's one of my go-to meals when I'm short on time.
 The crock pot does most of the work, with only 10 minutes of prep!

 The whole house smells so good while it's cooking.
 I love that part!
-Leftovers are perfect for
+Leftover pork makes a great sandwich on day two.

 Ingredients for the crockpot recipe, with print overlay for clarification.